escopecz/veetr/site/README.md

 ## Structure

-- `index.html` - Main landing page with embedded CSS
+- `index.html` - Main landing page
+- `styles.css` - Stylesheet with all CSS styling
 - Additional assets can be added here as needed

 ## Deployment